 This will give you the exact cURL command that StackHawk used to find the vulnerability so you can test it for yourself and validate a fix as you implement it.

-This shift-left approach means your development teams find and fix LLM vulnerabilities before they reach production—when fixes are fastest and cheapest.
-You’re not just catching vulnerabilities; you’re building organizational knowledge about secure LLM development while code is still in active development.
+This shift-left approach means your development teams find and fix LLM vulnerabilities before they reach productionโ€”when fixes are fastest and cheapest.
+Youโ€™re not just catching vulnerabilities; youโ€™re building organizational knowledge about secure LLM development while code is still in active development.

 Conclusion

-Organizations that implement holistic defenses against prompt injection (and the other vulnerabilities listed in the OWASP LLM Top 10) will be better positioned to leverage AI’s power while protecting their data, systems, and customers.
+Effective protection requires more than prompt engineering.
+A multi-layered security approach is needed, combining architectural constraints, input validation, output filtering, human oversight, and continuous adversarial testing.
+Organizations that implement these defenses, across prompt injection and the other vulnerabilities in the OWASP LLM Top 10, will be better positioned to use AI’s power while protecting their sensitive data, systems, and customers.
 Those who ignore these risks face potential data breaches, financial losses, and damaged reputations.

 Ready to start securing your applications against emerging AI threats?
 Schedule a demo to learn how our security testing platform can help protect your AI-powered applications.